Last updated December 5, 2023

-When we are NOT present, however, we miss out on the richness of life; the smell of our dog’s fur as we hug him, the way the sun feels on our skin, a smile from a loved one, the flavor of dark chocolate as we savor every bite.
+When we are NOT present, however, we miss out on the richness of life.
+The smell of our dog’s fur as we snuggle, the way the sun feels on our skin, a smile from a loved one, the flavor of dark chocolate as we savor every bite.

-By training our mind to live more in each present moment, we stop seeking peace and serenity, and realize it’s right here, right now.
+No matter how fast life is moving around us, there is always a place of stillness inside.
+By training our mind to live more in each present moment, we stop seeking peace and serenity and realize it’s right here, right now.
 Below is a guide for getting started with meditation in seven easy steps.

 1. Sit upright comfortably

-Allow your lungs to fill up as you inhale (it feels good to take a deep inhale) and then slowly exhale through your nose, allowing your shoulders to drop.
+Allow your lungs to fill up as you inhale and then slowly exhale through your nose, allowing your shoulders to drop.
 Repeat.

 4. Slowly scan your body, and notice any sensations

 This is a great step because it’s checking in with our body.
 How many times a day do we ask others, “How are you?”
 A lot.
 How many times a day do we ask our body, “How are you?”
 Hardly ever.